 Everyone in my family likes pumpkin except for Julissa.
 I feel bad for her.
 Pumpkins are awesome and amazing.
 They taste like love!
 Ok, maybe I am exaggerating a little but I really do LOVE pumpkins!
-After dinner on Saturday my Julieta had a friend come over and I made this delicious shake!
+After dinner on Saturday I made this delicious shake!

 Doesn’t it look like it has a heavenly aura about it?
 I didn’t even do anything to the picture!
 That just goes to show that these shakes and pumpkins are heavenly!

 - 1 tblsp pumpkin pie spice

 - 1 tsp ground cloves